-The assessment factor (AF) is associated with an ERO22 from a mesocosm studies.
+The assessment factor (AF) is associated with an $\text{ERO}^{23}$ from a mesocosm studies.
 As the point of departure, a minimum assessment factor of 5 will be used (as individual tests cannot be expected to be representative of all of the organisms or biotopes in the landscape at any time that may be exposed).
-Further advice regarding application of AF is given in annex 10.